Betti83771/BlenderBoneMerger/readme.md

 This panel shows the influence of the Copy Transforms constraint on the bone, so that they can be animated and the relation can be switched or toggled on and off altogether.
 By pressing  "I" on the influences a key will be put in place.
 Th epurpose of the panel is to quickly animate the influences while animating the rest of the character.

 **Show all**: if off, only shows the influences of the active bone.
-If on, shows all influences of all relations in the rig
+If on, shows all influences of all relations in the rig.

 ## Technical notes and info